HagenSR/byte_le_royale_2022/sphinx/Action.rst

 .. code-block:: python

-    actions.drop_item(enum: Enum)
+    actions.drop_item(enum: Enum, sub_enum: Enum)

 This will drop an item of a specific enum.
 Pass it one of the ObjectType enums or it might drop the wrong thing.
 It will search for the first match in your inventory of that type and remove it.

+sub_enum should be the corresponding type of the object you want to drop.
+For example, gun should be enum GunType, upgrade should be enum Upgrades, consumable should be enum Consumables

 Due to the Amazon return policy, the item does not go on the map but gets sent back to Amazon returns with no refund.

+If you drop a backpack upgrade, this will also remove slots in your inventory.
+It removes the last slots in your inventory first, so make sure you don't have any items there or you will lose them!

 Note: this does not use up your action for the turn!